raas-dev/configent/README.md

 - `docker`: Runs Docker CLI, installing build and compose CLI plugins when used
 - `nerdctl`: Runs nerdctl (on containerd), which has build and compose built-in
-- `podman`: Runs podman CLI (on daemonless podman), but lacks proper compose
+- `podman`: Runs Podman CLI (on daemonless Podman), but lacks proper compose

 ### macOS